Creating Formula Fields in SuiteAnalytics Workbook

 #currency_consolidated

-Displays consolidated currency amounts in the currency of the lowest level subsidiary that is a common parent to all the subsidiaries that you have access to in your account.
-The exchange rate used for the consolidation is the rate that is in effect on the date when the query or workbook visualization is run.
+Shows consolidated currency amounts in the currency of the lowest-level parent subsidiary you can access.
+The exchange rate for the consolidation is based on the rate in effect when you run the query or visualization.
 For more information, see Currency in Datasets and Workbooks.

 Formula example: